abokth/swamid-errorurl/README.md

 Copyright (c) 2019 - 2020, SUNET (BSD 2-clause license)

-See LICENSE.txt for more info.
+See LICENSE for more info.